British Model Iskra Lawrence Flaunts Her Curvy Figure In A Red Bikini On Instagram

 “Wow!
 You look damn good, I wouldn’t change a thing [about you],” another one wrote.

-Meanwhile a female fan wrote the following comment to show his appreciation for the model.
+Meanwhile a female fan wrote the following comment to show her appreciation for the model.

-“You really are a role model for all the girls out there who should just be who they are.”
+“You really are a role model for all the girls out there who should just be who they are,” she wrote.

 Other fans, per usual, used words and phrases like “you are slaying,” “never seen a more beautiful girl before,” “forever a goddess,” “flawless,” and “my girl crush,” to express their admiration for Iskra.